-- 1 Large Rolling Duffel Bag or Hard sided case depends where you want to put your breakables - Binoculars, Rangefinder and Camera etc.
+- 1 Hard sided case so your breakables are safe - Binoculars, Rangefinder and Camera etc.

 - 1 hard gun case or share one with a hunting partner.
 TUFF PAK makes a very nice plastic case and it looks like a golf case so those anti hunting baggage handlers don’t know its guns.
 Mark all your bags-laminating a name tag and securing it with tie strap.
 Put an extra tag inside in case the outside tags are torn off.

-- Carry a small backpack as a carry on, with an extra set of clothes, book and all documents - this frees you to pull the duffel / case and gun case.
+- Carry a small backpack as a carry on, with an extra set of clothes, some toiletries, book and all documents - this frees you up to pull your case and gun case.